roman-milk/roman-milk.github.io/another-one-1.md

  "Are you ever going to ask me out again?"

  "I don't know Audrey.
 To be honest about it I was pretty much stuck on you, but twice you burned me because of Monica and you still run with her.
 I don't feel much like setting myself up to get dumped on again."
-Report_Story #2